+Summary

-Summary "Jac is a young man of enormous strengths who holds great possibilities within himself.
+"Jac is a young man of enormous strengths who holds great possibilities within himself.
 He is inquisitive, creative, unflinchingly honest and compassionate.
 Jac's questioning nature has helped him to achieve great academic success - and more importantly has informed the way that he approaches the world.
-This, coupled with his desire to create means that Zach so the potential do great things.
+This, coupled with his desire to create, means that Zac has the potential tod great things.
 I believe that Jac's compassion will drive him to affect change not just for himself but for others in the wider community."

+Destination

-Destination Jac has developed many interests during his time at XP and his choices in A Levels demonstrate his ability to work and think in different and sophisticated ways.
+Jac has developed many interests during his time at XP and his choices in A Levels demonstrate his ability to work and think in different and sophisticated ways.
 Jac's dedication to his study and his inquisitive nature mean that he is well equipped to deal with the different demands of Physics, Maths, Fine Art and Business Studies and studies beyond A Level, whatever he may decide.

-Beautiful Work Creative Writing On Subversio
+Beautiful Work Creative Writing On Subversi

 This is a creative writing piece I did in Year 11.
-I chose it as beautiful work as it satisfied me both creatively and academically.
-The piece was set by the exams of traft of "write about a time you broke the rules," as such, I wrote about subversion; specifically subverting ignorance bacause subversion and ignorance are so important to me.
-I, more specifically, wrote about challenging my traditional Grandma on Her Christian, traditional bields.
-I wrote about this because challenging the beliefs of my loved ones is me breaking the rules, breaking tradition, as well as the fact that challenging such things comes with difficulties and the need for determination.
+I chose it as beautiful work as it satisfied me both creatively and scademically.
+The piece was set by the exams of that I'd, "write about a time you broke the rules," as such, I wrote about subversion; specifically subverting ignorance and lack of ambition.
+I enjoy writing about subversion and ignorance because subversion and ignorance are so important the lack in the interest in the property of the propert